duckduckgo/duckduckhack-docs/submitting/pull-request.md

 ## Submitting a Pull Request

-*The steps below are all you need, but it's worth mentioning that GitHub provides [excellent instructions](https://help.github.com/articles/creating-a-pull-request) as well.*

 1. Open a **new browser tab** and go to your remote repository.
 For example, for Goodies: **`https://github.com/YOUR_GITHUB_USERNAME/zeroclickinfo-goodies`**.